 If you are applying for deferral of a paving/grading/lighting assessment under the Residential Street Vitality Program, you need to meet requirements 1 and 2 only.

 How do I apply for a special assessment deferral?

-Read through the Deferment of Special Assessment material provided in the link below and return the required documents to The Office of Financial Services, 25 W. 4th Street, 1000 City Hall Annex, Saint Paul, MN 55102.
+Read through the Deferment of Special Assessment material provided in the link below and return the required documents to The Office of Financial Services-Assessments, 700 City Hall, 15 West Kellogg Boulevard, Saint Paul, MN 55102.
 Please call 651-266-8858 if you have questions or need assistance with the application.

 Real Estate/Assessments staff review an application to determine if all requirements have been met.
 Staff will approve or deny the application.
 You may appeal a staff decision to the City Council.